-Resident Advisors (RAs) are the face and voice of University Housing for the 8,400 students living on campus.
-RAs live with and develop positive relationships with every resident in their community.
-RAs role model the Mustang Way, promote a safe and comfortable living environment, develop community among their residents and staff, and are committed to every student’s personal and academic success.
+Resident Advisors (RAs) are the face of University Housing for the almost 9,000 students living on campus.
+RAs live with and develop positive relationships with residents in their community.
+RAs role promote a safe and inclusive living environment, develop community among their residents and staff, and are committed to every student’s personal and academic success.

 The RA Experience.

 To support the community, this position includes both scheduled and unscheduled responsibilities so the number of hour/ week varies.
 Placement is based on a candidate’s skills and experiences along with departmental and community needs.
 You will have an opportunity to share your preferences prior to placement into a specific community.

 - Full-time students with a quarterly and cumulative GPA of 2.5 or higher.